History of Aston Martin in Timeline

 In 2011, Aston Martin issued £304 million of senior secured notes at 9.25% interest.

-December 2012: Investindustrial Acquires Stake in Aston Martin
+December 2012: Investindustrial acquires stake in Aston Martin

-On 6 December 2012, Investindustrial signed a deal to buy a 37.5% stake in Aston Martin, investing £150 million, as confirmed by Aston Martin on 7 December 2012.
+On 6 December 2012, Investindustrial signed a deal to buy a 37.5% stake in Aston Martin, investing £150 million.

-2012: Planned production of Lagonda cars
+2012: First Lagonda production cars slated

 April 2013: Bez to leave CEO role

-2013: Car sales in 2013
+2013: Sales sold in 2013

-In 2013 Aston Martin sold 4,200 cars.
+In 2013, Aston Martin sold 4,200 cars.

-In March 2014, Aston Martin issued "payment in kind" notes of US$165 million, at 10.25% interest, to secure additional investment for new model development.
+In March 2014, Aston Martin issued "payment in kind" notes of US$165 million, at 10.25% interest.

-September 2014: Andy Palmer Appointed New CEO
+September 2014: Andy Palmer appointed as CEO

 Since 2015, Aston Martin has sought to increase its appeal to women as a luxury lifestyle brand.
 A female advisory panel was established to adapt the design of the cars to the taste of women.

-March 2016: Announcement of DB11 with Mercedes-Benz Technology
+March 2016: DB11 announced with Mercedes-Benz technology

 September 2016: Aston Martin AM37 Powerboat Unveiled